demisto/content/Packs/TeamViewer/Integrations/TeamViewerEventCollector/README.md

 This integration was integrated and tested with version 15.40 of TeamViewer.
 User access token scope: Event logging - Allow requesting all event logs.
 A Tensor license is required.
+It is recommended to fetch from the last 3 days.
+Notice that TeamViewer provide data only from the last 12 months.

 ## Configure TeamViewer Event Collector on Cortex XSIAM